QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Introduction

-It is worth emphasizing that utilizing STAR-RIS in passive mode necessitates a substantial number of elements on its surface to attain optimal operational gains, resulting in its enlargement.
-This presents a formidable challenge to the expansion of these systems.
-As a result, recent research endeavors have introduced the concept of ASRIS to deftly tackle and resolve this issue \cite{xu2023active}.
+In \cite{niu2021weighted}, a STAR-RIS assisted MIMO system, in which the sum rate maximization problem was investigated in both unicasting and broadcasting signal models.
+Also, in \cite{li2022enhancing}, an investigation into the secrecy performance of STAR-RIS assisted NOMA networks took place.
 In \cite{long2021active}, the proposition of active RISs and the investigation of joint optimization for reflecting phase shift and receive beamforming were introduced.
 Subsequently, \cite{zhang2022active} presented a validated signal model for active RISs.
-Nevertheless, there exists a current gap in research contributions concerning the modeling and performance analysis of active STAR-RISs.
-In the article \cite{xu2023active}, a hardware model is introduced for active STAR-RISs incorporating both coupled and independent T\&R phase-shifts.
-More precisely, this paper demonstrates the utilization of reflection-type amplifiers and quadrature hybrid couplers to achieve amplification of the T\&R coefficients.
+In the article \cite{xu2023active}, a hardware model is introduced for active STAR-RISs incorporating both coupled and independent transmission and reflection phase-shifts.
+More precisely, this paper demonstrates the utilization of reflection-type amplifiers and quadrature hybrid couplers to achieve amplification of the transmission and reflection coefficients.
+Nevertheless, a significant gap exists in the research on modeling and performance analysis of ASRISs.
+Furthermore, the strategy for utilizing ASRIS to improve Quality of Service (QoS) in communications within an operational IoT and cellular network is currently ambiguous.